ibm-cloud-docs/secrets-manager/delete-secret.md

 You can delete secrets by calling the {{site.data.keyword.secrets-manager_short}} API.

 The following example request deletes a secret and its contents.
 When you call the API, replace the ID variables and IAM token with the values that are specific to your {{site.data.keyword.secrets-manager_short}} instance.
+The options for `{secret_type}` are: `arbitrary`, `iam_credentials`, and `username_password`.
 {: curl}